Cutting Guide

 Tip

-For example, if the code in the Downloads folder, then use the following:
+For example, if you unzipped the code in the Downloads folder, then use the following:

 cd Downloads/silhouette-card-maker-main/silhouette-card-maker-main